ralgar/homelab/docs/getting-started/deploy-openstack.md

       ssh_pubkey_file: ~/.ssh/id_ed25519.pub

     network:
+      # A domain to use for the internal OpenStack infrastructure.
+      domain: homelab.internal

-      # The hostname to be assigned to the AIO OpenStack node.
+      # A hostname/subdomain to assign to the AIO OpenStack node.
-      hostname: openstack.homelab.internal
+      hostname: openstack

       # A list of two public DNS resolvers to use for the network.
       public_dns_servers: ['1.1.1.1', '1.0.0.1']